Columbus Workers’ Compensation Lawyer

 - Common Workplace Injuries

-- What compensation can I receive?
+- What Compensation Can I Receive?

-Who is eligible for workers’ compensation in Mississippi?
+Who is Eligible for Workers' Compensation in Mississippi?

 Workers’ compensation covers employees whose employers have purchased workers’ compensation.
 Employers with five or more employees are required to carry workers’ compensation.
 Coverage is also available to employers who are not required to carry it.